Skip Navigation

 Mocking Out Complex Application State

 All web applications have some concept of state.
 Usually that state is what is contained in the database and possibly a caching layer.
 But in the case of Nexus, there are additional application states that are especially hard to reproduce.
-For example, recreating the state necessary to produce a dialog box warning that a file download attempt from the central repository failed is not trivial to do.
-Doing so would require the central repository to be temporarily taken offline - something that wouldn't make the millions of Maven users very happy!
+For example, recreating the state necessary to produce a dialog box warning that a file download attempt from the central repository failed is not trivial.
+Doing so would require the central repository temporarily taken offline - something that wouldn't make the millions of Maven users happy.

 The Nexus UI Architecture